Learn more about our Oil Tank Removals by reading through this FAQ section.

 What do I do if my underground tank is leaking?

-A: Call a TSSA registered fuel oil contractor to help you find and stop the leak and clean up any leaked fuel oil.
+A: Call a TSSA registered fuel oil contractor to help you find and stop the leak and clean up any leaked fuel oil with soil remediation.
 You are also required to call the Spills Action Centre of the Ministry of Environment at 1-800-268-6060.
 Your insurance company may also be able to assist you.

 Who are TSSA Registered contractors?